SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 1. Demand for trading activities: This includes arbitrage, leverage, and market-making activities.
 For example, market makers need to borrow funds to meet a large number of transactions; buying tokens on DEX can only go long, but you can short through borrowing; you can even continuously increase leverage by circular loans through collateralized assets (collateralize ETH to borrow USDC to buy ETH, then collateralize again to borrow and buy again).

-2. Passive income: Idle funds/tokens holders can earn extra income by lending assets during the process of holding tokens.
+2. Passive income: idle funds/tokens holders can earn extra income by lending assets during the process of holding tokens.

-3. Token incentives: In addition to liquidity mining, leading DeFi protocols have launched staking services based on their native tokens.
+3. Token incentives: in addition to liquidity mining, leading DeFi protocols have launched staking services based on their native tokens.
 Token holders can stake to earn more native tokens.
 Token incentives face all participants of the lending protocol, and borrowers can earn token rewards through interaction, using the tokens obtained from transactions to repay part of the debt.

 Compared with traditional mortgage loans such as homes and vehicles, which require human verification of asset ownership and human effort and time for asset auctions in case of default, the pawnshop model in DeFi only needs to stop collateral when the collateral rate is too low, and the liquidation of assets can end the loan contract.

 ### Operating Model of Lending Protocols

-In the case of collateralized borrowing on the blockchain, how much tokens can be borrowed, when to liquidate, are all set by a series of parameters in the smart contract.
+In the case of collateralized borrowing on the blockchain, how many tokens can be borrowed and when to liquidate are all set by a series of parameters in the smart contract.

 ![](img/loan.png)

-Max LTV (Loan to Value): This determines the maximum ratio of debt to the value of the collateral at the time of borrowing.
+Max LTV (Loan to Value): this determines the maximum ratio of debt to the value of the collateral at the time of borrowing.

-Liquidation Threshold: This is a criterion for determining liquidation.
+Liquidation Threshold: this is a criterion for determining liquidation.
 Liquidation occurs when the ratio of debt to the value of the collateral rises to this level.

 Liquidation Penalty: This is the penalty percentage that needs to be deducted from the collateral when liquidation occurs.